erankova/Phase_3_Project/README.md

 Since we redefined a new `X` and `y` we also applied `SMOTE` to this fresh data set, creating reduced versious of our training data.
 > Sinced we eliminated any categorical columns in need of transformation, the `OneHotEncoder` was not necessary for this model.

+# Modeling

+Focusing on predicting churn, we will focus on finetuning to the `recall` metric to ensure we are predicting as many True Positive results (customers predicted to churn who churn) and reducing False Negative (customers predicted to be retained who churn) as much as possible.

+Our business initiatives are not high risk so a somewhat disproportionate amount of False Positives (customers predicted to churn who are retained) is tolerated and approach to this sect of customers will be addressed within our evaluation and recommendations.

+#### Base Model
+We build our base model with `DummyClassifier` using the `stratified` strategy since we have an imbalanced dataset skewed in the direction of class 0 when we are interested in predicting class 1.
+We do not apply `SMOTE` here to get truly baseline results.

+From the get go our Base model produced an average `accuracy` score of ~0.75.
+This is a good start and gives us confidence to proceed with improving our `recall` and still maintianing fairly balanced results.

+#### 1st Model
+To start,